altemoselab/fiberFold/README.md

   Must be 2097152 bases long interval, organized as a bed file.
 Can use [bedtools](https://github.com/arq5x/bedtools2) makewindows to do this across a genomic interval.

 ### Fourth, predict with predict.py or alternatively, train a model with main.py.

-To generate phased Hi-C maps, phase Fiber-seq reads prior to the first step.

   To train: